ethersphere/bee-docs/docs/installation/configuration.md

 Password used to decrypt Swarm identity keys.

 :::danger
 Passing passwords as command line arguments is insecure.
-Use a password file or environment variables in production environments.
+Use a password file or environment variable in production environments.
 :::

 #### --password-file